Durgavati: Gondwana Queen Who Fought 51 Battles, 3 against Mughals and Never Lost

 Rani Durgavati was not only good in battle but also in the fields managing the cultivation of around 23000 villages making her kingdom self sufficient.

-She was victorious against the mighty armies of Surs of Delhi, Baz Bahudur of Malwa, the Afghans of Bengal, and Akbar the Great.
+She was victorious against the mighty armies of Surs of Delhi, Baz Bahudur of Malwa, the Afghans of Bengal, and Akbar.
 According to Abul Fazl she was a good shot with the bow and arrow as well as the Gun.
 Akbar was very impressed with her as she had defeated Baz Bahadur, Son of Sujat Khan in the West and the Afghans of Bengal in the East which even his own general Munim Khan with 12 other Generals could not overcome the Afghans.

 Meanwhile Baz Bahudur had lost Malwa to Akbar so now their lands bordered each other.